Happy Hippy Time

-I don't know what was going through her head, but she was look'n starry eyed over something.
+I don't know what was going on in her head, but she was look'n all starry eyed.
 Maybe the whole thing was too overwhelming for her.
 That was the first sign of trouble to come.
 Anyway, when things finally started to rock and roll, Richie Haven was first up.
-He knocked it out of the park with his rhythmic guitar and rich voice to the tune of "Freedom".
+He knocked it out of the park with his rhythmic guitar and baritone vocals to the tune of "Freedom".
 I remember that song most of all, except, of course, Jimmi's final number!

 I get goosebumps just thinking about that amazing moment as Richie Haven fired up the crowd.
 Ruby was especially feeling the music.
 She twirled round and round till she fell to the ground.
 I think she was catch'n some of that funny smoke in the air.
 Then Epi was feel'n it too.
 He started twirling Ruby around with her feet dangling in the air.
 He kept saying, "Cool man, groovy"!
 Next thing I knew, Ruby was being passed from person to person above the crowd.
 Epi stood there in shock as he watched our friend fade out of sight into the masses!
 Ruby just opened up and let it be.
 It was that free spirit of hers I envied so, only in high gear from the free-lov'n mood all around.
 I didn't know when we would see her again.
 The crowd was too big to try and find her.
 We all realized from then on we had to be careful if we wanted to stay together.

-Later, Martie's favorite band began setting up for their performance, which lit up her face like flashes of lightening.
-She had a thing for guitar genius Carl Santana.
-When they played their famous "Black Magic Woman" Martie closed her eyes to take it all in.
+Later, Martie's favorite band began setting up for their performance.
+Her face lit up like campfire sparks watching the procession.
+She had a thing for guitar genius, Carl Santana.
+When they played their famous song "Black Magic Woman", Martie closed her eyes and took it all in.
 She swayed back and forth mouthing the words.
 Carl Santana had these magic fingers that could manipulate the guitar strings as if there was electricity at the ends of em.
 Suddenly, Martie started walking away from us waving good-bye.
 We all yelled out for her to come back.